Cody, Sissi, Taylor, Bob, and Maddie Sedona, AZ 1997

-At some point, I realized I needed to earn extra money, with a wife and young daughter to care for.
+At some point, with a wife and young daughter to care for, surely I needed to earn extra money.
 My dad always told me “Robert, ordinary things for ordinary people” and it seemed to work.
 However, I soon realized that people will buy just about anything.
 The more merchandise I bought, consequently, the more I sold.
 Therefore, every truck I bought had to be bigger than the last.
 Then one day in the mid 80’s someone said “can you sell everything in my house?”
 That is how it all started.

 My wife, our daughter and our two sons have all played a part in building this business

-As soon as we expanded into the estate sale arena I found it extremely rewarding to be placed in a position of trust and responsibility by family members suffering a loss.
-It empowered me to do the best I possibly could in order to meet all of their needs.
-My wife and I both were lifelong ‘hands on, take care of your loved ones no matter what’ kind of people, so when someone calls with a need we know what they are facing.
+As soon as we expanded into the estate sale arena I found it extremely rewarding.
+To be placed in a position of trust and responsibility by family members suffering a loss commissioned my best efforts.
+My wife and I both were lifelong ‘hands on, take care of your loved ones no matter what’ kind of people.
+Therefore, when someone calls with a need we know what they are facing.

 We don’t want to just blend in, we strive to offer an extraordinary service.”